BonsaiDen/cobalt/README.md

 Cobalt is JavaScript based, minimal client / server framework for creating games based on the [lockstep protocol](http://en.wikipedia.org/wiki/Lockstep_protocol).

-It serves as game independent messaging server between the clients.
+It serves as a game independent messaging server between clients.

 ## Features